 - access to external email servers for receiving mail only (note that some ISPs will not permit connection to their mail servers over the Internet)

-Outgoing connections to other Internet services may be possible, but Computing Services does not make any guarantees.
-Computing Services reserves the right to permit or block services not specifically listed above as is deemed necessary for security, bandwidth and legal reasons, to protect the service for the University as a whole.
+Outgoing connections to other Internet services may be possible, but DDaT does not make any guarantees.
+DDaT reserves the right to permit or block services not specifically listed above as is deemed necessary for security, bandwidth and legal reasons, to protect the service for the University as a whole.

 4 Charging structure